-There used to be a running tour of Stanley Park, but as of 2018, we are not aware of any active running tours.
+There used to be a running tour of Stanley Park, but as of 2019, we are not aware of any active running tours at this time.
 This shouldn't prevent you from running in Stanley Park, you will just need to follow your own route!
 The most common route is to run all the way around Stanley Park on the Stanley Park Seawall.
-From the start of the seawall at Coal Harbour all the way around Stanley Park to English Bay is over 9km.
+From the start of the seawall at Coal Harbour all the way around Stanley Park to English Bay is just over 9km.

 You can tour Stanley Park online by visiting all the web pages on this website.
 We are continually adding new pages and new information so come back regularly to see what is new!
 We have built a tour into our site.
 Just click on the links in the 'Stanley Park Tour' section near the bottom of every web page, e.g.